lukaszebedin/PersonalWeightTracker/readme.md

-# Personal Weight Tracker
+# Personal Weight & Gym Progress Tracker

-A multipage Streamlit app for tracking and analyzing your weight data—and now your gym progress too!
+A multipage Streamlit app for tracking your weight and visualizing your gym progress.
+Easily upload, edit, and analyze your weight data, and monitor your strength training progress with interactive charts grouped by your own custom workout routine.

 ## Features